 How to find an experienced avian vet

-Locating a veterinarian that specializes in birds will almost certainly not be as easy as locating a regular vet.
-One good resource to consider is the Association of Avian Veterinarians, who maintain a list of vets qualified to help care for pet birds.
-If you know someone who also has pet birds, you could ask them who their vet is and if they would recommend them.
+Locating a veterinarian that specializes in birds may not be as easy as locating a regular vet, but one good resource to consider is the Association of Avian Veterinarians, who maintain a list of vets qualified to help care for pet birds.
+Additionally, if you know someone who also has pet birds, you could ask them who their vet is and if they would recommend them.

 Once you have found one or more veterinarians that have the training and experience to handle birds, it is important to schedule an appointment to meet them and reassure yourself that they are the best person to support you in caring for your bird.
 To do this, some of the questions that you could ask include: